“Talent is the multiplier. The more energy and attention you invest in it, the greater the yield.” — Marcus Buckingham.

-When you are hiring new staff, assess the ability of the applicants to assimilate into the high-performance culture that you have defined.
+When hiring new staff, assess the applicants’ ability to assimilate into the high-performance culture you have defined.
 If you are looking for an IT person, for instance, doesn’t just focus on how much experience that person has, instead, look into their values.
 A good candidate is one whose values align with those of your company.

 Communicate targets and goals clearly

 Your team should be aware of the company’s position in relation to its goals and objectives.
 They should also be equipped with the necessary skills and an understanding of how their assignments and tasks fit in with overall company goals and benefit both their department and the company as a whole.
 This will enhance their motivation to execute the job well.
 The best way to go about this is by ensuring you communicate goals and target clearly, and empower your team.